 Our accounts receivable are subject, in the normal course of business, to collection risks.
 We regularly assess these risks and have established policies and business practices to protect against the adverse effects of collection risks.
-We increased our allowance for doubtful accounts by \$15,000 to approximately \$79,000 in the three months ended March 31, 2004, principally due to an increase in accounts receivable as a result of increased sales.
-During the year ended December 31, 2003, we increased our allowance for doubtful accounts by \$15,000, principally due to an increase in accounts receivable as a result of increased sales.
-Buring the year ended sales, and we wrote off approximately \$21,000 of previously reserved accounts, leaving a net allowance of \$64,000 at December 31, 2003.
+We increased our allowance for doubtful accounts by \$15,000 to approximately \$79,000 in the nine months ended September 30, 2004, principally due to an increase in accounts receivable as a result of increased sales.
+During the year ended December 31, 2003, we increased our allowance for doubtful accounts by \$15,000, principally due to an increase in accounts receivable as a result of increased sales, and we wrote off approximately \$21,000 of previously reserved accounts, leaving a net allowance of \$64,000 at December 31, 2003.